Marianne Cruz

-Marianne Cruz González (born April 23, 1985 in Salcedo) is a Dominican tv host, model and beauty pageant titleholder who was crowned Miss Dominican Republic 2008 and represented her country at Miss Universe 2008.
+Marianne Cruz is a Dominican beauty pageant titleholder who won Miss Dominican Republic 2008, and represented her country at Miss Universe 2008, and was second runner-up.

-Personal life

-Born in Santo Domingo, Dominican Republic, Marianne is the youngest of three sisters.
-Her parents were divorced when she was young.

-At the age of 16, Cruz began mountain climbing.
-She has climbed the highest elevation of the West Indies, The Pico Duarte, in Dominican Republic.
-Cruz is studying fashion design at Santo Domingo, and is the voice of many charity campaigns in Dominican Republic.

 Beauty Pageants

 Miss Dominican Republic 2007

-Cruz participated in the Miss Dominican Republic 2007 beauty pageant.
-Despite her popularity, and her being the favorite candidate during the competition, she lost to Massiel Taveras the candidate from the province of Santiago.
+Cruz was first runner-up at Miss Dominican Republic 2007.

 Miss Continente Americano

-Later on Cruz went on to participate in the Miss Continente Americano 2007 beauty pageant.
-Cruz was declared the winner of Miss Continente Americano 2007 and was crowned by Mia Taveras of the Dominican Republic, becoming the first Miss Continente Americano to be crowned by a compatriot.
+Cruz won Miss Continente Americano 2007, and was crowned by Mia Taveras of the Dominican Republic, becoming the first Miss Continente Americano to be crowned by a compatriot.

 Miss Dominican Republic 2008

-After competing once again for the title of Miss Dominican Republic, 22-year-old Marianne Cruz became Miss Dominican Republic 2008, receiving the crown from Massiel Taveras, Miss Dominican Republic Universe 2007 and gaining the right to represent the Dominican Republic at Miss Universe 2008.
+Cruz won Miss Dominican Republic 2008.

 Miss Universe 2008

-After winning, she represented the Dominican Republic at Miss Universe 2008, where she finished as 2nd Runner-Up.
+Cruz represented the Dominican Republic at Miss Universe 2008, and was second runner-up.
 This is the third highest position Dominican Republic has gotten in Miss Universe after Ada de la Cruz (Cruz' successor) placed 1st Runner-Up at Miss Universe 2009 and Amelia Vega won Miss Universe 2003.
-Cruz was also the second woman representing the Dominican Republic to place 2nd-Runner Up (the 1st was Renata Soñé in 2005).
+Cruz was also the second woman representing the Dominican Republic to be second runner up (the first was Renata Soñé at 2005).

-Career in media

-Cruz has appeared in several magazines and has been hosting special events.
-She has been on some fashion runways and had a special appearance on Premios Cassandra and in the Dominican movie Playball.

-She has done several photoshoots for Dominican International fashion photographers.
+News anchor

 Cruz is news anchor at Noticias SIN from 2010 to 2014, and then since 2014 at AN 7.
 She is also radio host on “El sol de los sábados”.